2020-2023

 The purpose of surveillance equipment is to secure the buildings, enhance the safety of the educational environment, and deter misconduct.
 The purpose of the equipment is not to evaluate the performance of bargaining unit members or to monitor their behavior or conduct.

-Data from the surveillance equipment may be reviewed by the District’s personnel in connection with investigations of suspected criminal conduct, student misconduct or security violations or incidents.
-Except as otherwise required by law, access to data involving District personnel will be limited to appropriate administrative personnel and police liaison officers.
+Video from the surveillance equipment may be reviewed by the District’s personnel in connection with investigations of suspected criminal conduct, student misconduct or security violations or incidents.
+Except as otherwise required by law, access to video involving District personnel will be limited to appropriate administrative personnel and police liaison officers.
 Such review will take place in the office of one of the parties listed above.
-If the review of data inadvertently reveals alleged incidents of bargaining unit member misconduct, the following process will be followed:
+If the review of video inadvertently reveals alleged incidents of bargaining unit member misconduct, the following process will be followed:

 - The bargaining unit member and Association will be notified if the District intends to investigate the alleged bargaining unit member misconduct incident.
 Such notification shall be in writing.

-- The Association representative or the bargaining unit member’s representative may review the data depicting the alleged bargaining unit member misconduct.
+- The Association representative or the bargaining unit member’s representative may review the video depicting the alleged bargaining unit member misconduct.

 - The bargaining unit member has the right to be represented in all investigatory meetings regarding alleged misconduct unless the bargaining unit member declines representation.

-- Any discipline that may be imposed against the bargaining unit member as a result of the misconduct investigation shall be in accordance with the applicable provisions of the Collective Bargaining Agreement.
+- Any discipline that may be imposed against the bargaining unit member as a result of the misconduct investigation shall be in accordance with the applicable provisions of this Agreement.

-Except as otherwise required by law, data from surveillance equipment may be stored for not more than thirty (30) calendar days unless there is cause to believe that such data would document a criminal or security incident or relate to possible civil litigation.
+Except as otherwise required by law, video from surveillance equipment will be stored consistent with the storage capacity of the District’s equipment and servers and retention and destruction procedures unless there is cause to believe that such video would document a criminal or security incident or relate to possible civil litigation.

 Article 6: Grievance